freeradical13/freeradical13.github.io/index.md

 #### Cell Division

 Both prokyarotes and eukaryotes perform cell division to replicate themselves under the right conditions.
 The combination of [Mitosis][] - which duplicates DNA - and [Cytokinesis][] - which divides the cytoplasm into two cells - is cell division that produces a copy of a cell (also called asexual reproduction).
-[Meiosis][] occurs when two cells called [gametes][], each with half the total number of chromosomes, combine into one cell through a process called [fertilization][] (also called sexual reproduction).
+[Meiosis][] occurs when two cells called [gametes][], each with half the total number of chromosomes, combine into one cell called a [zygote][] through a process called [fertilization][] (also called sexual reproduction).
 When an organism contains both gamete and non-gamete cells, the gamete cells are part of the [germline][] whereas the non-gamete cells are called [somatic][] cells.

 Some cells cycle through one of a few states called a [cell cycle][]: